elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-true-experiments-differ-from-quasiexperiments-in-terms-of-design-and-control.md

 url: /learn/education-studies/questions/how-do-true-experiments-differ-from-quasiexperiments-in-terms-of-design-and-control
 score: -1.0
 related_article1:
-    id: 165186
+    id: 165178
-    title: How can the study of animal behavior provide insights into evolutionary processes?
+    title: >-
+        How does natural selection contribute to the concept of 'survival of the fittest'?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-the-study-of-animal-behavior-provide-insights-into-evolutionary-processes
+    url: /learn/education-studies/questions/how-does-natural-selection-contribute-to-the-concept-of-survival-of-the-fittest
 related_article2:
-    id: 165182
+    id: 165183
-    title: Why is data visualization important in research, and what are some effective types of figures used to communicate data?
+    title: >-
+        How is statistical significance determined, and why is it important for research conclusions?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-data-visualization-important-in-research-and-what-are-some-effective-types-of-figures-used-to-communicate-data
+    url: /learn/education-studies/questions/how-is-statistical-significance-determined-and-why-is-it-important-for-research-conclusions
 related_article3:
-    id: 165179
+    id: 165186
-    title: What is the difference between reliability and validity in research, and why are they important?
+    title: >-
+        How can the study of animal behavior provide insights into evolutionary processes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-reliability-and-validity-in-research-and-why-are-they-important
+    url: /learn/education-studies/questions/how-can-the-study-of-animal-behavior-provide-insights-into-evolutionary-processes
 related_article4:
-    id: 165176
+    id: 165186
-    title: What criteria must be met to establish causation in research, and how can alternative explanations be ruled out?
+    title: >-
+        How can the study of animal behavior provide insights into evolutionary processes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-criteria-must-be-met-to-establish-causation-in-research-and-how-can-alternative-explanations-be-ruled-out
+    url: /learn/education-studies/questions/how-can-the-study-of-animal-behavior-provide-insights-into-evolutionary-processes
 related_article5:
-    id: 165185
+    id: 165175
-    title: What is behavioral ecology, and what are some key concepts and theories within this field?
+    title: >-
+        What is the role of measurement scales in research, and how do nominal and ordinal scales differ from interval and ratio scales?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-behavioral-ecology-and-what-are-some-key-concepts-and-theories-within-this-field
+    url: /learn/education-studies/questions/what-is-the-role-of-measurement-scales-in-research-and-how-do-nominal-and-ordinal-scales-differ-from-interval-and-ratio-scales
 ---

 &nbsp;